crmpicco/pcpp1/gui-programming.md

 `activebackground` - the background colour of the widget when it is active/under the cursor

 - `Entry` - a single-line text input field.
 It can be used to get user input.

+- `entry.insert()` - used to insert text into the entry field at a specific position or set an initial value

 ```python
 entry.insert(0, "Please enter your name")
 entry.insert(5, "*****")